shymanibs/firstattempt2026_Manibpel/README.md

    Palette: #FFFFFF, ##F8F9FA, #040354, #135BEC, and #E11D48"

-First Prompt: Act as a Senior Frontend Developer specializing in SolidJS and Tailwind CSS.
+(Helped with Gemini)First Prompt: Act as a Senior Frontend Developer specializing in SolidJS and Tailwind CSS.
 I am building a web-only dashboard called 'ADDU Nation' based on my uploaded PDFs.

 Please generate the ff codes: